mcsc-impact-climate/Geo-TIDE-datasets/README.md

-# GeoJSON files for Trucking Industry Decarbonization
+# GeoJSON files to Support Trucking Industry Decarbonization Planning

 ## Summary
 This dataset provides GeoJSON files developed by the MIT Climate & Sustainability Consortium for geospatial visualization and analysis of opportunities to transition trucking fleets in the U.S. to low-carbon energy carriers.
 The layers are synthesized from diverse federal sources, including BTS, FHWA, EPA, DOE, and EIA, and have been geometry-simplified, normalized, and thematically grouped to support transition planning.